MituuZ/elaborate/readme.md

 - Generate an HTML file with the results formatted as a table

 ## ToDo
+- [ ] Check that the css is copied correctly when using the jar file
 - [ ] Add some styling to the HTML output
 - [ ] Add filtering
 - [ ] Add sorting